-The governing body have regard to the KCSIE 2022 guidance and will ensure our policies, procedures and training is effective and complies with the law at all times.
+The governing body have regard to the KCSiE 2023 guidance and will ensure our policies, procedures and training are effective and comply with the law at all times.

-The school has a nominated governor (or equivalent) for safeguarding.
+Smith's Wood Primary Academy have a nominated governor for safeguarding.
 The nominated governor will support the DSL and have oversight in ensuring that the school has an effective policy which interlinks with other related policies, that locally agreed procedures are in place and being followed, and that the policies are reviewed at least annually and when required.